sfanxAK/alx_html_css/README.md

 In this project, we create multiple webpages using HTML, each following the same HTML structure.
 The webpages include content such as paragraphs, different headlines, images, links, tables, and an embedded tweet from Twitter.

-## Webpages
+The project is organized as follows:

+- **html_basic/**
-1. base_index.html : The base webpage with the common HTML structure.
+  - `base_index.html`: The base webpage with the common HTML structure.
-2. index.html : Webpage with paragraphs, headlines, images, and a table.
+  - `index.html`: Webpage with paragraphs, headlines, images, and a table.
-3. tweets.html : Webpage with an embedded tweet from Twitter.
+  - `tweets.html`: Webpage with an embedded tweet from Twitter.

-## Linking Webpages

-The `index.html`,`tweets.html` pages contains a link.
-Users can navigate between these pages.

 ## Footer